open-draft/reach-schema/README.md

 ## Error messages

-Validation logic is decoupled from the error messages for a number of reasons:

-1. **Separation of concerns**.
-Think of validation logic as a business logic and error messages as a view layer.
-Those are usually kept separated to have each do its own job and do it well.
-1. **Dynamic messages**.
-Error messages are often consumed by a client and are localized or context-dependent.
-If separated from the validation logic, they can be derived from the validation errors depending on a locale, or any other condition.
+Reach Schema does not provide any error messages directly.
+Instead, it treats an error message as an artifact derived from the validation result.
+To achieve that it provides all the relevant information in the validation result to construct an error message.

+However, there is a common logic that can be integrated into such error messages construction (i.e. resolving due to priority, fallback messages).
+Declaring such logic each time would be lengthy, time-consuming, and prone to human error.

 ## Recipes

 ### Property existence

-To check that a property exists in the data Object provide it in the validation schema and make its resolver always return `true`.
+To check that a property exists in the actual data provide a resolver function that always returns `true`.
+Ideologically it marks the property as "always valid", but since the default validation behavior asserts all the keys present in the Validation Schema, it also implies that the property must be present.

 ```js
 import { useSchema } from 'reach-schema'